amoffat/supertag/source/index.rst

 that provides a unique view of your files by removing the hierarchy constraints typically imposed on files and folders.

+Long story short, it allows you to browse your files through intersections constraints, much like you could do with a relational database.

 Below, the file path ``/A/B/C`` yields the :term:`intersection` of all of the files that have been tagged with the tags ``A``, ``B``, and ``C``.
 Notice that the resulting files do not live *inside* of the full path, they simply appear there because they've been tagged with each part of the file path.